Springe direkt zu Inhalt

 Structure & Credit Points

-The doctoral studies are organized in the following four areas:
+The doctoral programme is structured into the following four areas:

 Working on Your Dissertation